-The scholarship is named for Cos & Harry Barnes and Vaud Ancil Travis, III, three long-time and strong supporters of the Arts Council of Moore County and the arts throughout Moore County.
-Additional funds have been created in someone’s honor or memory.
-These funds include:
+The scholarship is named for Cos & Harry Barnes and Vaud Ancil Travis, III, three long-time arts lovers and supporters of the Arts Council of Moore County.
+Additional funds have been added in someone’s honor or memory to offer more scholarships.
+All the funds in the Barnes-Travis Arts Scholarship Program include:

-- NEW!
-Ralph Jacobson Camp Scholarship – In memory of Ralph Jacobson, this scholarship is awarded to applicants wishing attend an overnight camp for any arts genre.
+- Ralph Jacobson Scholarship Fund – Awarded in memory of Ralph Jacobson, this scholarship funds applicants wishing attend an overnight camp in any arts genre.

-Since the Barnes-Travis Arts Scholarship’s inception, the Arts Council has awarded 188 scholarships in the amount of $71,375 to middle and high school students pursuing their interest in the arts.
+Since the Barnes-Travis Arts Scholarship’s inception, the Arts Council has awarded over $71,000 in scholarships to 188 middle and high school students pursuing their interest in the arts.

 2024 Scholarship Information